p-acharya/opencv_ocr/README.md

     <figcaption> <i>The same entry with the IPA text removed</i> </figcaption>
 </figure>

-After OCR'ing the above image (with Kannada language hint):
+After OCR'ing the above image (with Kannada language hint), both the Kannada text and the English definition have been recognized correctly:

 ```python
 "n.\n೧ಅನಾಯಕತ್ವ anayakatva\n(pol.)
 1\nleaderless state, utter lack of leadership 2 chaos,\narchy [Sk.]\nan-\n"
 ```

-The Kannada transliteration is not as much of a problem due to the relatively limited number of accented latin characters used in the Kannada Transliteration Standard.
+The Kannada transliteration is not as much of a problem due to the relatively limited number of extra latin characters used in the Kannada Transliteration Standard (as opposed to IPA which has all sorts of funky characters).
 And if the Kannada text is read correctly, then the Transliteration can simply be generated from that.

 #### Poor Archaic Character Recognition